-Project Timeframe Short term = 1-3 years Medium term =4-6 years Long term = 6-10 years Continue to support and monitor the growth of the West On-going Dapto Urban Release Area Continue to monitor the growth and development of other On-going release areas, including Tallawarra and Calderwood Review the submissions received during the exhibition of the Underway Housing and Affordable Housing Options paper Prepare, report a draft Housing Strategy, and if endorsed Short term exhibit.
+Project Timeframe Short term = 1-3 years Medium term =4-6 years Long term = 6-10 years Continue to support and monitor the growth of the West Dapto Urban Release Area On-going Continue to monitor the growth and development of other release areas, including Tallawarra and Calderwood On-going Exhibit the Housing and Affordable Housing Options paper Underway Prepare, report a draft Housing Strategy, and if endorsed exhibit.
 Including amendments to the Wollongong LEP 2009 and Wollongong DCP 2009.
-Prepare character statements for each suburb Medium term Continue to assess submitted planning proposal requests / On-going rezoning proposals, in accordance with the Planning Proposal Policy.
-Progress proposals where there is strategic merit, adequate infrastructure and environmental capability Work with the NSW Land and Housing Commission to renew On-going social housing provision in Wollongong LGA.
-Work with the Illawarra Local Aboriginal Lands Council (ILALC) On-going to assist their proposals for the conservation or development of their land holdings
+Short term Prepare character statements for each suburb Medium term Continue to assess submitted planning proposal requests / rezoning proposals, in accordance with the Planning Proposal Policy.
+Progress proposals where there is strategic merit, adequate infrastructure and environmental capability On-going